-9.1 No direct impact but plans that increase the use of shared resources as part of Strategy mobilisation may have environmental benefits.
+9.1 No significant implications directly arising from this report.
+Plans that increase the use of shared resources as part of Strategy mobilisation may, however, have environmental benefits.
+The key benefits are likely to be achieved through more efficient use of staff resource and reduced travel requirements.